Derek-Wds/RayTracing/README.md

 A simple ray tracing project in c++.
 Many thanks to the wonder books written by Peter Shirley: [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) and [Ray Tracing: The Next Week](https://raytracing.github.io/books/RayTracingTheNextWeek.html).

 ## Demo
+It takes several hours to render the figrue below.
 ![Demo](output.png)

 ## How to run the codes.